kitty744/mystdlib/README.md

 - This will run the test.py file provided by me, however you can make your own files/edit the code.

 # Modules
+- Here you can find every module included in this library

 # DATA
 - array